List of titles and honours of George VI: Titles vested in the Crown

 Other titles traditionally attributed to the reigning sovereign are Duke of Lancaster, to reflect that the Duchy of Lancaster is a private estate of the sovereign, and Duke of Normandy in the sovereign's capacity as head of state of the Bailiwicks of Jersey and Guernsey.

 Titles held personally

-George VI has held certain titles in a personal capacity, either by virtue of birth, or otherwise.
+George VI held certain titles in a personal capacity, either by virtue of birth, or otherwise.